-The Linear Static and Buckling Analysis is one of the analysis methods that SkyCiv offers to solve your structure.
+Linear Static and Buckling Analysis are some of the analysis methods that SkyCiv offers to solve your structure.

 Smoother Buckling Shape